ShashankSingh614/Nyaya/README.md

 ## Features

 - Provides legal advice based on IPC sections.
-- Simple and intuitive API design.
+- Simple and intuitive API design with endpoints for different legal advice use cases.
-- Automatically generated API documentation.
+- Automatically generated API documentation accessible at /docs when the application is running.

 ## Requirements

 - Docker (if using Docker)
 - Python 3.6 or higher (if running locally)
+- An active Groq API key for using the Groq client.

 ## Installation